Volunteer Resources

 Girl’s Guide to Badges and Skill Building

-In addition to Leadership Journeys, girls at each Girl Scout grade level have their own earned awards and badges.
+Girls at each Girl Scout grade level have their own earned awards and badges.
 When a Girl Scout earns a badge, it shows that she’s learned a new skill, such as how to make a healthy snack or take great digital photos.
-It may even spark an interest at school […]
+It may even spark an interest at school or plant the seed for […]

 Celebrations